matloff/cdparcoord/README.md

 library(cdparcoord)
 ```

-##### Example
+## Example:  Gender pay difference

 This example involves data from the 2000 U.S. census on programmers and
 engineers in Silicon Valley, a dataset included with the package.

 Suppose our interest is exploring whether women encounter wage
 discrimination.
 Of course we won't settle such a complex question here,
-but it will serve as a good example of the use of the package.
+but it will serve as a good example of the use of the package as an
+exploratory tool.

 We first load the data, and select some of the columns for display.
-We
+(In
+this tutorial, the terms *column* and *variable* will be used
+interchangeably, and will have the same meaning as *feature*.)
+We also
-also remove some very high wages (at least in the context of the year
+remove some very high wages (at least in the context of the year 2000)
-2000) to make the display easier.
+to make the display easier.

 ```R
 data(prgeng)